| |

 to us.
 The revised Policy will apply to you until you cancel your domain name

+registration.
 Page Updated 03-January-00

 (c) 2000 The Internet Corporation for Assigned Names and Numbers.
 All